What is CBD?

 Full-spectrum CBD oils will contain trace amounts of THC because they are made from the whole hemp flower.
 If you use a full-spectrum CBD oil, you will fail a drug test.
 You might also fail a drug test if you take a broad-spectrum CBD oil as it contains a negligible amount of THC.

 On the other hand, THC-free CBD oil goes through an extraction process that eliminates the THC and isolates the CBD.
-Kat’s Naturals’ THC-free CBD oil will not show up on a drug test.
+Kat’s Naturals’ THC-free organic CBD sublingual will not show up on a drug test.
 Our products are tested three times by a 3rd-party lab.
 The analysis happens once at the plant, once at extraction, and once at bottling, to ensure we achieve purity and zero THC in our remedies.

-When considering a THC-free CBD oil, it is of the utmost importance that you choose a company that uses a 3rd-party lab to test its products for the presence of THC.
+When considering a THC-free CBD sublingual, it is of the utmost importance that you choose a company that uses a 3rd-party lab to test its products for the presence of THC.
 The company should also display a Certificate of Analysis (COA) to showcase the product’s purity and lack of THC.

 11. What is a Certificate of Analysis (COA)?